JetSimon/Jets-The-Campaign-Trail-Mod-Tool/README.md

 * Code 1 creation (though this part is generally seen as the “easier” part of modding, so I think you guys got this!)
 * Does not support CYOA, custom endings, or any other mods that involve custom JavaScript
 * Does not add any aesthetic changes to the end of code 2.
 You’ll have to add those manually after export.

-You can download here on GitHub in the “releases” folder (currently only Windows, but you can build from source or I can make a Mac version if there is enough demand).
+You can download here on GitHub in the “releases” folder.

 If you have any issues report them on the GitHub in the issues tab.